Character sheet for Blade II.

 - Canon Foreigner: Nomak is unique to Blade II.

 - Does This Remind You of Anything?: Nomak's thirst is many times stronger than a regular vampire, making it resemble severe drug addiction, with Nomak dressing like and acting like a long-suffering junkie.
+(At one point a drug dealer actually mistakes Nomak for a customer, but what Nomak wants isn't his merchandise.)

 - Enemy Mine: He believes Blade should be fighting by his side against vampires.
 However, Blade is aware once the vamps are gone, the Reapers will turn on humanity to feed their blood lust.